dcppc/2018-may-workshop/agenda.md

 ## May 31, 2018

+_For a video of all May 31 talks, visit [this playlist])(https://archive.org/details/commonspilot-may2018workshop-day02).

  09:00 : Welcome : Lahey Room (#518) or https://zoom.us/j/723283404
  - Rayna Harris - Harmonizing the Commoners
  - Sasha Wait Zaranek - Internal DCPPC webste

  09:15 : Show and tell talks  : Lahey Room (#518)

- _In 5 minutes or less, each team will share some awesome things they are planning to accomplish._
+ _Each team shared some awesome things they are planning to accomplish._

 - Data Stewards: TOPmed - Ben Heavner
 - Data Stewards: GTEx - Jared Nedzel